 So how does Cutover help to solve these problems, give greater clarity to those involved in the project and reduce risk?

-We spoke to Richard, our Head of Business Development, about how Cutover provides a new way to coordinate these activities.
+We spoke to our Cofounder Richard about how Cutover provides a new way to coordinate these activities.
 The focus is on helping teams to avoid the human error and disjointed process that working with traditional methods, such as phone calls, emails and spreadsheets, engenders.
-Having previously worked in the financial services sector, Richard has first-hand experience of how difficult and stressful managing these events can be and how Cutover has helped to revolutionise the way projects are managed at every stage of the process, from testing to post-event analysis.
+Having worked in the financial services sector for many years, Richard has first-hand experience of how difficult and stressful managing these events can be and how Cutover has helped to revolutionize the way projects are managed at every stage of the process, from testing to post-event analysis.

-My role at Cutover is largely centred around business development within financial services.
 I “speak bank”; I speak our clients’ language.
-I’ve actually worked in a lot of the same roles as the people we speak to and therefore I can authentically speak about the value that the product brings to them.
-Beyond the immediate product, I understand the pressures that people working in that environment are under, which aren’t always about the events that they use our tool for.
-There are a lot of other pressures related to working in large organisations, like managing budgets, dealing with the political landscape, keeping everyone happy and ensuring that the internal and external clients benefit from a supportive experience.
-We are a small but important part of that, so my understanding of their pressures is helpful.
+I’ve actually worked in a lot of the same roles as the people Cutover speaks to and therefore I can authentically understand the value that the product brings to them.
+Beyond the immediate product, I understand the pressures that people working in that environment are under, which aren’t always about the events that they use our platform for.
+There are a lot of other pressures related to working in large organizations, like managing budgets, dealing with the political landscape, keeping everyone happy and ensuring that the internal and external clients benefit from a supportive experience.
+We are a small but important part of that, so my understanding of their pressures has been helpful.

 What are the biggest risks and challenges a company can face when executing a critical event, particularly in regards to finance?

-There are three main use cases in which a company would use Cutover.
-The first relates to circumstances in which teams are delivering complex change in the form of projects going live.
-The second type of use case surrounds teams using Cutover to rehearse and test their recovery processes in the event of a major incident outside of their immediate control through a planned event.
-There is a final use case in which teams can use the tool to navigate ‘in the moment’ an unplanned major incident.
+There are several use cases in which a company would use Cutover.
+One is Big Change, in which teams are delivering complex change in the form of projects going live.
+Cutover is also used for Resilience, which means teams using Cutover to rehearse and test their recovery processes in the event of a major incident outside of their immediate control through a planned event.
+Teams can also use the tool to navigate ‘in the moment’ an unplanned major incident.

-So there are three distinct use cases and, in all of them, the risks and challenges are much the same.
+Cutover is used for Big Change, Resiliency, Response and Recovery, Continuous Transformation and Operational Readiness.
+In all of these use cases, the risks and challenges are much the same.
 Financial services is a highly regulated industry where the FCA holds companies responsible for Conduct Risk, making sure that financial institutions always act in the best interests of their clients and employees.
 When you’re making a major change or dealing with a major incident the bank is at risk both from a client perspective and an employee perspective, so they need to use tools and processes that can demonstrate that the situation was managed with integrity.
 In addition to that, these critical events are high risk and high cost in nature and therefore it is important that they are carried out seamlessly.

 What was it like managing an event of this kind before Cutover?